ValveSoftware/steam-audio/unity/doc/settings.rst

     *Only available if using Unity's built-in audio engine.*

 SOFA Files
     List of SOFA files containing custom HRTFs.
 Each of these SOFA files will be loaded at app startup.
-The SOFA files should be placed in your project's ``StreamingAssets`` folder.
-Entries in this list should be the names of the SOFA files, with or without the ``.sofa`` extension.
+The SOFA files should be imported into your project's ``Assets`` folder, and will automatically be packaged along with your project's assets.

 Default Material
     Reference to a Material asset that defines the acoustic properties of any geometry for which a material is not specified.